pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/02-setup/assignment.md

 ---
 # 1. Create a Pinecone account
 ==
-1. In the Instruqt web browser, you should be viewing the Pinecone login and create account page.
-If not, open a new browser tab outside of Instruct and navigate to https://app.pinecone.io.
+1. Open a new browser tab outside of Instruct and navigate to https://app.pinecone.io to create a new Pinecone account or to login.
 2. Enter your email to login or create a new, free Pinecone account.
 3. Once you've created your account, log in.
 4. After logging in, you should see a page that looks just like this stunning screenshot: